Investing

 FDI in Figures

-FDI flows to Zimbabwe are far below the country's potential due to the recession the country experienced in 2019 following the passage of Cyclone Idai and drought caused by El Niño, and the economic and health crisis triggered by the Covid-19 pandemic.
-According to the UNCTAD's 2022 World Investment Report, FDI inflows ammounted to USD 166 million in 2021, a significant decline compared to the pre-crisis period (USD 745 million in 2018).
-In the same year, the total stock of FDI reached USD 6 billion.
-The end of Robert Mugabe reign brings hopes of reforms that should stimulate the investment.
+FDI flows to Zimbabwe are far below the country's potential.
+According to the UNCTAD's World Investment Report 2023, FDI inflows amounted to USD 342 million in 2022, up by 36.6% on the year but still significantly below the pre-crisis level (USD 745 million in 2018).
+In the same year, the total stock of FDI reached USD 6.5 billion, around 19.7% of the country’s GDP.
 FDI is mainly directed towards the mining sector (diamonds, gold, nickel, platinum), infrastructure, the wood industry, health care, water and sanitation, financial services, tourism, manufacturing and agriculture.
 China is the first investor in Zimbabwe.
 Russia, Iran and India are also important investors in the country.
+Data from the Zimbabwe Investment and Development Agency (ZIDA) show that the country attracted USD 8 million in announced projects in 2023, the majority of which were directed to the mining and energy sectors.

 Foreign Direct Investment 202020212022